I love filming with my iPhone 6S. It’s a great little camera.

 - Point your device or microphone away from where the sound’s coming from.

 - Forget live sound, and create the soundtrack later with a voiceover, music and sound effects.

 - Plug in a directional microphone, a lavalier microphone or even a professional wireless mic (using a TRS-TRRS adapter).
 You can fit furry wind shields to any of these.

 - Plug a lav mic into a spare iPhone in the actor/presenter’s pocket, and sync the sound later.

 Image quality is poor in low light

 - Make the most of natural light: shoot away from the light and use a reflector to fill in shadows.

-- In very low light, use a selfie ringlight or an iBlazr plug-in light, or an Aputure AL-M9 LED.
+- In very low light, use a selfie ringlight an iBlazr plug-in light, or an Aputure AL-M9 LED.

 - If it suits your subject – say a nighttime cityscape – use FiLMiC Pro to shoot a time-lapse.
 Set the frame rate to the minimum (3 frames a second) and slow the shutter speed until the exposure looks right.

 Images are flat when you shoot towards the light